hucker/ten8t/README.md

 # Ten8t: A `Linting` Framework For Infrastructure

-`Ten8t` lets you to create `linting tools` for any task by utilizing a declarative style similar to `pytest`.
-It isn't for code, it is for infrastructure, files, folders, databases, project tracking etc. If you track many files, folders, logs, databases, websites or the contents of spreadsheets, PDF, csv files files `ten8t` can simplify the task by letting you write `pytest` like tests against your environment.
+`Ten8t` (ten-eighty) lets you create `linting tools` or `design rule checkers` for any task by utilizing a declarative style similar to `pytest`.
+It isn't for code, it is for infrastructure, files, folders, databases, project tracking etc. If you track many files, folders, logs, databases, websites or the contents of spreadsheets, PDF, csv files, `ten8t` can simplify the task by letting you write `pytest` like rules.

 ## Overview